 To get started, click on the “Start my free trial” button at the top.

-Then there are a couple different authentication steps before Agorapulse will ask you which accounts and pages you want to connect with.
+Then there are a couple of different authentication steps before Agorapulse asks you which accounts and pages you want to connect with.
 You can skip the Facebook and Twitter step and just do the Instagram account.

 When you get logged in, the first screen you see is your inbox.
 Your inbox is a collection of all the comments from your Instagram posts.

 This is a great way to be able to engage with people who have engaged with you.
 For a community manager, this is especially convenient.

 What we’re concerned about for this article is publishing, so click on the Publishing tab.